LHNCBC/ucum-lhc/README.md

        */

-If you want to know what unit types a particular unit can be converted to, the _UCUM Unit Conversions_ section of the [demo page](https://lhncbc.github.io/ucum-lhc/demo.html) will show you a list of commensurable units when you enter the "from" unit code.
+If you want to know what unit types a particular unit can be converted to, the checkSynonyms function will provide a list of commensurable units for a specified unit expression.
-(Valid UCUM unit codes are shown in the _UCUM Unit Expression Validation_ section).
-That list will be displayed in the "converted to" list.

 **checkSynonyms(theSyn)**